telerik/blazor-docs/components/treelist/overview.md

 ## Column Features

-The columns of the treelist  are one of its main building blocks and they offer a rich set of functionality to enable immense flexibility for your application scenarios.
+The columns of the Treelist  are one of its main building blocks and they offer a rich set of functionality to enable immense flexibility for your application scenarios.

 >caption Column features include